PeterMathijssen/App-Inventor-Documentation/live-testing.md

 If your companion does not connect:

-* Ensure that you don't have MIT AI companion app running in background.
+* Ensure that you DO NOT have MIT AI companion app running in background.
 You'll need to KILL that companion rather than just closing it.
-* If you are using the USB connection, from your Windows task manager, KILL adb.exe, the refresh browser, and try to reconnect to starter app
+* If you are using the USB connection, from your Windows task manager, **KILL adb.exe**, the refresh browser, and try to reconnect to starter app